KohinaTheCat/Budget-Clara/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-[work in progress] | trying to learn the MERN stack lol.
+[work in progress] | trying to learn the MERN stack lol